kodecocodes/swift-algorithm-club/Insertion Sort/README.markdown

 }
 ```

 The line at `//1` is what shifts up the previous elements by one position.
-At the end of the inner loop, `y` is the destination index for the new number in the sorted portion, and the line at `//2` copies this number into place.
+At the end of the inner loop, `currentIndex` is the destination index for the new number in the sorted portion, and the line at `//2` copies this number into place.

 ## Making it generic